-- 1. There are several reasons why: - A. Israel needs signs to believe- Exodus 4:1-9,29-31; 1 Corinthians 1:22.

-i.
-These signs and wonders will return in the Tribulation, probably done by - These signs and wonders will return in the Tribulation, probably done by the 144.000. - B. Gentiles do not seed or require signs.
+- 1. There are several reasons why: - A. Israel needs signs to believe- Exodus 4:1-9,29-31; 1 Corinthians 1:22. - i.
+These signs and wonders will return in the Tribulation, probably done by the 144,000. - B. Gentiles do not seed or require signs.
 Wisdom and intellectualism are sufficient for them- 1 Corinthians 1:22. - C. The canon of Scripture was not complete, so signs were needed to confirm the fact that the prophet or preacher was indeed of God. - 2.
 The ministry of signs and wonders is primarily a Jewish one, not one geared to Gentiles.
 For Charismatics to make such a big deal over signs and wonders and miracles show that they have their dispensations mixed up.
 Such a ministry would be valid in the tribulation period, since that will be a return to a Jewish dispensation, but such a ministry to Gentiles would not be very effective.
 Gentiles respond to reason, logic and presentation. - 3.
 This passage then would have a prophetic application to Israel in the Tribulation, probably to the fact that the 144,000 will be able to do signs and wonders as they minister to both Jew and Gentile during the first half of the Tribulation.
 It's going to be a repeat of Acts 2-7!